kennyegun24/Recipe-app/README.md

 > Add at least 2 questions new developers would ask when they decide to use your project.

 - **[Question_1]**
+How can Iintegrate the app to my development database?

   - [Answer_1]
+  All you need to do is to change my database username and password in database.yml file in the config folder to suite your database

 - **[Question_2]**
+What test library did you use?
   - [Answer_2]
+Rspec was used
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->